 - Sponsor a child/woman/staff member monthly (only through the organization; not as an individual)

 - If they have products they sell–help them find a market for it (Host jewelry parties, etc)

 - Volunteer from home (website design, grant writing, financial book keeping)

 - Make a commitment to volunteer long-term with them overseas (Ideally 6 months or longer; 1-2 year commitment preferred)

 - Send over gifts for the missionary or needed items (especially around the holidays)

 - Stay updated on when they will furlough and offer your home, your car, your babysitting skills and talk to your church about them speaking (most missionaries are usually broke- find fun ways to bless them)

-So, what are your thoughts on how we can do short term missions better?
+Would love to hear your comments on how we can do short term missions better!